Percuro Psychology

 This first appointment is an opportunity to explore your child’s strengths, challenges, and current areas of concern.
 We’ll also review the information gathered from screening questionnaires completed by parents, school, and (where appropriate) your child.

-Following this appointment, I will advise on the most appropriate next steps.
+Following this appointment, we will advise on the most appropriate next steps.
 This may include a recommendation for a neurodevelopmental assessment — such as for autism, ADHD, or both.
-If an assessment is not indicated at this stage, I will clearly explain the reasons why and provide helpful guidance on other forms of support that may benefit your child.
+If an assessment is not indicated at this stage, we will clearly explain the reasons why and provide helpful guidance on other forms of support that may benefit your child.

 Neurodevelopmental Assessment